mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-events-schemaeventtarget.markdown

         existing = self.columns[column_name]
         existing_transfer = self.column_transfers[column_name]
-        if name is not None and name != column_name:
+        if name is not None and name != column_name: existing.name = name
-            # note that we don't change '.key' - we keep referring
-            # to the renamed column by its old key in _create().  neat!
-            existing.name = name
             existing_transfer["name"] = name

         if type_ is not None:
             type_ = sqltypes.to_instance(type_)
-            # old type is being discarded so turn off eventing
-            # rules.
-Alternatively we can
-            # erase the events set up by this type, but this is simpler.
-            # we also ignore the drop_constraint that will come here from
-            # Operations.implementation_for(alter_column)
 ~~            if isinstance(existing.type, SchemaEventTarget):
                 existing.type._create_events = (
                     existing.type.create_constraint